misk-jsd2/01-command-line-JS/README.md

 6. Add all files in the ```~/misk_js/username.github.io``` folder to the Git stage.
 7. Commit your changes in Git with the message "Initial commit."
 8. Push your changes to GitHub and verify that the changes were received in the Web interface
-9. Try visiting https://username.github.io/goals (where "username" is your actual GitHub username)
+9. Try visiting https://username.github.io/goals (where "username" is your actual GitHub username

-  > Note: This exercise can require helping students on lots of small, fiddly
-  > points such as using HTTPS vs SSH (they should use SSH as we set that up
-  > last lesson), accidentally initializing a respository with a `README.md`
-  > file requiring a `git push -f` to overwrite, etc.

-  >Note: Many students will not have mastered GitHub, even after completing this exercise.
-Assure them that practice makes perfect and that we'll be using GitHub regularly throughout the course.
-We _highly recommend_ that you continue to demo the basic GitHub workflow in class.
-That is, after completing an exercise in class, push it up to GitHub.

 ---